 Routine pet dental care is a critical component of your cat or dog's oral and overall health, but most pets don't get the oral hygiene care they need to keep their teeth and gums healthy.

-At our Rochester veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings, and polishing, to dental surgeries.
+At our Rochester veterinary hospital, we provide complete pet dental care for your cat or dog, from basics such as dental exams, teeth cleanings, and polishing, to dental surgeries.